Writing YA & Children’s Fiction – Three Months

 • End of course submission: All students will be invited to submit the 3,000-word opening from their novel, plus a synopsis, to be shared with the agent teams at Curtis Brown and C&W as well as a select group of agents from other UK-based agencies.
 This is not a formal submission but a chance to give the agents a taste of your work at this stage.
 When you are ready to formally submit – no matter how long after your course has finished – the CBC team will give you guidance and support with your submission to the Curtis Brown and C&W agents.

-• Alumni services: Alumni services: At the end of the course, you’ll be given access to a range of exclusive writing services, available only to the alumni of our selective courses.
+• Alumni services: At the end of the course, you’ll be given access to a range of exclusive writing services, available only to the alumni of our selective courses.
 Read more about the opportunities available to our alumni here.

 Course schedule